superleon123/ImbalancedLearning/README.md

 The data has been preprocessed and it is divided into traing set (70%) and test set(20%).

+For example, the files in the folder "MalMem":

 RUS+ADASYN+Tomek Link run on balanced and imbalanced data:

      adasyn_tl_xgboost_balance.ipynb